 Terms of Use

-Who we are: Remedy is provided by REMEDY LEGAL TECHNOLOGY LTD ("we", "us", "our").
+Who we are: Remedy is provided by REMEDY LEGAL TECHNOLOGY LTD ("we", "us", "our"), a company registered in England and Wales.

 Company number: 16535799.